MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-sites-in-new-admin-center.md

 For info about creating sites, see [Create a site](create-site-collection.md).
 For info about deleting sites, see [Delete a site](delete-site-collection.md)

-## Add or remove owners
+## Add or remove site admins and group owners
 <a name="addremoveadmins"> </a>

 1. In the left column, click to select a site.

-2. Click **Owners**.
-For Office 365 group-connected team sites, you can add and remove group owners.
-You can also also add and remove additional site admins.
-For other sites, you can add and remove admins and change the primary admin.
+2. Select **Permissions**.
+For a group-connected team site, you can add and remove group owners and additional site admins.
+For other sites, you can add and remove site admins and change the primary admin.
+Note that if you remove a person as a primary admin, they will still be listed as an additional admin.
+For info about each role, see [About site permissions](site-permissions.md).

 ## Change a site's hub association
 <a name="hubsite"> </a>

 1. In the left column, click to select a site.

-2. Click **Hub**.
+2. Select **Hub**.
 The options that appear depend on whether the site you selected is registered as a hub site, or associated with a hub.
 The Hub menu lets you register a site as a hub site, associate it with a hub, change its hub association, and unregister it as a hub site.
 [More info about hub sites](planning-hub-sites.md)

 ## Change the external sharing setting for a site
 <a name="changesitesharing"> </a>

 1. In the left column, click to select a site.

-2. Click **Sharing**.
+2. Select **Sharing**.

 3. Select an option, and then click **Save**.
 For info about the options, see [Turn external sharing on or off for for a site](change-external-sharing-site.md).